 Many protocols (detailed instructions) have been translated and published from the European medical aromatherapy literature - information which you can personally incorporate into your own natural health and wellness program.

-Each plant's oils have a unique makeup as a result of the plant's own physiology, natural environment, and its potential microbial invaders.
+Each plant's oils has a unique makeup, depending on the plant's own physiology, natural environment, and its potential microbial invaders.
 Because of their chemical structure, essential oils are easily absorbed into the human body, passing through cell membranes, then further on into the bloodstream due to their 'lipophillic' nature (a structure in alignment with the lipid components of our cell walls).

-For starters, lets look at keeping the air and our environment pure and healthy.
+For starters, let's look into keeping the air and our environment pure and healthy.

-A cold-air nebulizing diffuser works best for this, as it creates a fine mist of essential oils which disperse throughout your living or work space.
+A cold-air nebulizing diffuser works best for this.
+It creates a fine mist of essential oils which disperse throughout your living or work space.

 Diffusing essential oils into your environment provides three primary benefits:

-First, the oils are directly eliminating microbes in the air, thus reducing the concentration of live pathogens you may be inhaling or touching at any time and reducing the load on your immune system.
+First, the oils directly eliminate microbes in the air, thus reducing the concentration of live pathogens you may be inhaling or touching at any time, and reducing the load on your immune system.

 Second, most essential oils, and particularly the strong anti-microbial ones, have an uplifting effect on the psyche and a sharpening effect on the mind.
 Your space will smell nicer, and generally will be more pleasant to be in.
 This can be very pronounced in certain workspaces where the air can be heavy.

-Lastly, in many cases, essential oils will actually fortify your own immune system to prevent you from catching an illness in the first place - some studies have shown mammalian cells having increased resistance to microbial invaders after exposure to essential oils.
+Lastly, in many cases, essential oils will actually fortify your own immune system to prevent you from initially catching an illness or disease.
+Some studies have shown mammalian cells having increased resistance to microbial invaders after exposure to essential oils.

 Many single oils can be used for this - Eucalyptus Radiata or Eucalyptus Globulus are excellent all-around choices, as is Ravensara, and the oil of Rosemary of the Cineol chemotype.
 A popular oil blend can be made using 3 parts clove bud oil, 5 parts lemon oil, 1 and a half parts Eucalyptus Radiata, 1 and a half parts Rosemary Cineol and 2 parts Cinnamon Bark oil.
 Diffuse these oils to your heart's content - it's a wonderful combination!

 Next, it's important to fortify your own immune system.
-Medical aromatherapists don't claim essential oils as wonder drugs in this regard - it is important to keep yourself healthy for your immune system to work effectively.
+Medical aromatherapists don't claim essential oils are wonder drugs in this regard.
+It is important to keep yourself healthy for your immune system to work effectively.

-Many natural medicine physicians believe it important to keep your own internal 'friendly bacteria' in balance for best protection.
-This can be done by eating a 'clean' diet with an abundance of natural and organic foods, and consuming intestinal bacterial support in capsule form (available at almost all health food stores).
+Many natural medicine physicians believe it is important to keep your own internal 'friendly bacteria' in balance for best protection.
+This can be done by eating a 'clean' diet with an abundance of natural and organic foods, or taking probiotics.

 On the aromatherapy front, the essential oil of Niaouli has been considered by some to be the single most powerful supporter of the human immune system.
 Niaouli essential oil is distilled from the leaves of the Niaouli tree, native to Madagascar, but now being cultivated in Spain for aromatherapy use.